rodrigo-ingeniero/5TM/README.md

 ---

-## ⚡ Final Note
+## ⚡ Final Notes

 5TM is an experiment in pushing the limits of terminal interfaces.
 A window manager — without leaving the terminal.

+Projects like this aim to bring modern computing workflows to older hardware, especially within Linux environments.

 While Python is not a performance-oriented language, it provides the flexibility needed to turn ideas into working systems quickly.